Security Groups are the fundamental categories to which your users belong, and control access to your site's content at a high level.

 AMS-managed vs. Higher Logic Security Groups

-If your Thrive Community is AMS-managed ("integrated"), you might have a mix of Higher Logic Security Groups and AMS-managed Security Groups.
+If your Higher Logic site is AMS-managed ("integrated"), you might have a mix of Higher Logic Security Groups and AMS-managed Security Groups.
 AMS-managed Security Groups are managed and assigned to users exclusively in your AMS/CRM, not in Higher Logic.

 - AMS-managed Security Groups have an AMS key that corresponds to the primary key for the member type/Security Group in your AMS/CRM database.
 When that database and your Community are synchronized, users will automatically be managed (added / removed) in these Security Groups, in your Community, based on the business rules in your AMS/CRM.